-The Colorado Charter School Institute (CSI) is the only state non-district authorizer.
-CSI is the authorizer for GVA-A. GVA-A complies with all CSI approved policies and regulations, and the requirements of federal and state laws concerning the education of students including those with special needs.
+APS is the authorizer for GVA-A. GVA-A complies with all APS approved policies and regulations, and the requirements of federal and state laws concerning the education of students including those with special needs.
 GVA-A is also in full compliance with the American with Disabilities Act.
 If your child qualifies for special needs consideration, please make an appointment with the proper GVA-A staff to determine a transition plan before final enrollment is determined at GVA-A.